pivoteur/biz/blog/2026/01/05/README.md

-All + assets are now committed to pivots.
+All HBAR+USDC assets are now committed to pivots.